anubhutigupta2409/github-create-repo/README.md

 * Github Create Repo is a small website made using NestJS in the backend and basic HTML CSS in the frontend.
 * It allows anyone to authorize their github account and the code will create a sample repo with some files in their account.
 * On clicking on `Create Repo` button, it will take the user to their Github account where they can grant permissions to their account.
-* After authorisation is complete, it will create a repo in the user’s account with some sample code.
+* After authorisation is complete, it will create a repo named `sample-code` in the user’s account with some sample code.

 ## Website Live Link